Substra/hlf-k8s/charts/hlf-k8s/UPGRADE.md

  - channel policies
  - chaincodes, which is not isolated anymore

-Rename images from hlf-k8s to fabric-tools and fabric-tools-ca
+Rename images from hlf-k8s to fabric-tools and fabric-ca-tools

 /!\ As we use TLS for chaincode and peer communications, you need to add chaincode fqdn in the csrHost of the CA enrollement